texhex/SQLSimplePS/README.md

 # SQLSimplePS
 SQL Simple is an attempt to make handling SQL with PowerShell easier and more secure.
 If you already use parameterized queries and have working transaction handling, this class is not for you.
 Everybody, please read on.

+ SQL Simple is an attempt to make handling SQL with PowerShell easier and more secure.
+If you already use parameterized queries and have working transaction handling, this class is not for you.

+It works by creating a SQLSimple object that contains the object name it applies to (e.g. a table “dbo.TestTable”) and the connection string to reach the database.

+You then define SQLSimpleCommands that hold the SQL text to run against the database.
+The property SQLTemplate has the SQL statement you want to execute.
+You can set this property to something like “INSERT INTO @@OBJECT_NAME@@(@@COLUMN@@) VALUES(@@PARAMETER@@);”.

+These special @@ values are replacement values that can also be used but are not required.
+In fact, for some cases it is not possible to use the @@COLUMN@@ or @@PARAMETER@@ replacement since the replacement would generate invalid SQL.

+You then add one or more SQLSimpleColumns to the command that contains the name of the column this map applies to, the property name where the data from for this column comes from and the SQL Server column data type (NVarChar, VarChar, int, bit etc.)

+For example, you might want to add the running processes to a SQL table, but only want to add the number of handles and the process name to this table.
+You define the table as EXEName (NVarChar) and NumHandles (int).

+In this case, you would add two SQLSimpleColumns.
+The first would be “EXEName” (SQL column name), “ProcessName” (the property name of the object Get-Process returns) and “NVarChar” (data type).
+The second would be “NumHandles” (SQL Server), “Handles” (property) and “Int”.

+Your SQLSimpleCommand would have the SQLTemplate of “INSERT INTO @@OBJECT_NAME@@(EXEName, NumHandles) VALUES(@EXEName, @NumHandles);” The classes resuse the column name (EXEName, NumHandler) as parameter names (@EXEName, @NumHandles).
+During runtime, the data from the source property will be set as parameter.

+During runtime, you would do one foreach() loop through the return from Get-Process, add each entry to the Data array list of the SQLSimpleCommand.
+When done, call Execute() on the SQLSimple object.

 ## Usage